eherr/motion_database_server/README.md

 ﻿# Motion Management Database Server

 The Tornado-based web server provdes a REST interface to an SQLite database for the management of skeleton animation data and statistical motion models.
-To visualize the motions in the database, a Unity WebGL client is provided.
+The database is integrated with [anim_utils](https://github.com/eherr/anim_utils) using a [Python client](https://github.com/eherr/motion_db_interface).
+To visualize the motions in the database a Unity WebGL client is provided.

 ![Screenshot](doc/images/screenshot.png)